 The Company will present the interest expense on the lease liability and depreciation charge for the ROU asset separately in the statement of profit or loss.
 The ROU asset is depreciated using the straight-line method from the commencement date.

-The Company presents ROU assets in "non-current assets" on the Statement of Financial Position and lease liabilities in "non-current liabilities" on the Statement of Financial Position.
+The Company presents ROU assets in "non-current assets" on the Statement of Financial Position and lease liabilities in "non-current liabilities and current liabilities based on the maturity" on the Statement of Financial Position.